stephaniecrocker91/instantes/README.md

 * Most popular posts: allow the like button to be functional (like/unlike), and when clicking the post it will redirect you to the post withing theuse profile.
 This will allow to see the rets of their work if interested!
 * Infinite scroll for profiles box
 * Auto-refresh DOM when liking/bookamrking etc. At the moment we have to refresh the page for changes to display.
+* I would like to add a message before deleting a post: "Are you sure you wish to delete this post?"
+This will prevent any accidental deletes.
+* I would like to add the option to delete a profile.
+Again - ensure there are safety measured before confirming deletion!

 * * *